-Chair of the firm’s Bankruptcy & Commercial Litigation Practice, Sheila protects creditors’ rights, including handling workouts, state and federal court commercial litigation, foreclosures, defensive litigation, loan sales, forbearance agreements, and bankruptcy matters.
+Chair of the firm’s Bankruptcy, Restructuring & Litigation Practice, Sheila protects creditors’ rights, including handling workouts, state and federal court commercial litigation, foreclosures, defensive litigation, loan sales, forbearance agreements, and bankruptcy matters.
 She has addressed numerous types of commercial claims involving all types of commercial properties and collateral.

 Sheila’s extensive experience gives her insight into the unique business needs and objectives of her clients.
 She has developed long-lasting relationships with her clients who rely on her counsel concerning collecting or restructuring their troubled loans or protecting their interests, including advising on lender liability claim prevention.